Can you collect unemployment after being incarcerated in the US?

 Determine if you qualify for unemployment

-As mentioned, convicts and felons qualify for unemployment benefits if they meet state eligibility requirements.
-The easiest way to determine if you are eligible is to contact your state’s unemployment office and file a claim.
-For example, if you are in California, you may create a profile then file a benefits claim here.
+As mentioned, people with past convictions qualify for unemployment benefits if they meet state eligibility requirements.
+The easiest way to determine if you are eligible is to contact your state's unemployment office and file a claim.
+In California, for example, you can file online through EDD's UI Online system.

 You will need your name, date of birth, social security number, and EDD Customer Account number.